eea/eionet.xmlconv/README.md

 The default profile is using the docker maven plugin to setup a mysql database for use with the integration tests phase.
 Ideally, the mysql database should be using tmpfs filesystem, in order for the integration tests to run faster.
-To create a .war file for deployment with tomcat, you can run
+To create a .war file for deployment with tomcat, you can run any of the following commands:

-    $ mvn clean install

-If you want to use a custom mysql database for unit tests, define in the local.properties file the config.test.* properties for your own database, and then build the WAR :
+To run unit and integration tests before building, run:

-    $ mvn -Plocal clean install
+    $ mvn clean install -Denv=jenkins

 To skip the integration tests (not recommended), you can add -Dmaven.test.skip=true e.g

-    $ mvn -Plocal clean install -Dmaven.test.skip=true
+    $ mvn clean install -Dmaven.test.skip=true

 ### Runtime configuration